OasisDEX/oasis-direct/README.md

 **Why there is a minimum trading limit ?**

-As the gas cost for a transaction does not depend on the amount you want to trade, the bigger amount, the less (percentage-wise) you pay for gas.
-Minimum trading was introduced to make sure that the total transaction cost is minimal with respect to the traded amount.
-Also trading very low amounts (so called dust transactions) is forbidden to make sure there are no rounding errors in Smart Contracts responsible for filling the trades.
-Currently the minimum values are:
+As the gas cost for a transaction is fixed and doesn’t  depend on the amount you want to trade, the bigger amount, the less (percentage-wise) you pay for gas.
+Minimum trade sizes were introduced to make sure that the total transaction cost is minimal with respect to the traded amount.
+Currently the minimum trade sizes are:
  * 30 DAI
  * 0.03 ETH
  * 0.03 MKR
+Note that both buy and sell amounts of a transaction need to be above the minimum trade size.

 **You said Oasis.Direct is fee-less.
 Do I still need to cover gas cost ?**

-Yes, even though there are no fees,you still need to cover the gas cost of the transaction.
+Yes, even though there are no fees, you still need to cover the gas cost of the transaction.
 The gas price is estimated according to the current transaction details.
-If you are unsure what is the gas cost and why it is needed for Ethereum transactions, check this excellent [guide](https://myetherwallet.github.io/knowledge-base/gas/what-is-gas-ethereum.html).
+To learn more about gas and why it is needed for Ethereum transactions, check this excellent [guide](https://myetherwallet.github.io/knowledge-base/gas/what-is-gas-ethereum.html).

 **Why does the transaction confirmation takes so long?
 What can I do to speed it up ?**